openmm/openmm/docs-source/developerguide/developer.rst

 Creating New Platforms
 **********************

 One common type of plugin defines a new Platform.
-There are three such plugins that come with OpenMM: one for the CPU Platform, one for the CUDA Platform, and one for the OpenCL Platform.
+There are four such plugins that come with OpenMM: one for the Reference platform, one for the CPU Platform, one for the CUDA Platform, and one for the OpenCL Platform.

 To define a new Platform, you must create subclasses of the various abstract classes in the OpenMM Low Level API: a subclass of Platform, one or more